-- Continue thinning of Scots pine blocks to open up for stability and increased light for ground flora (25% intermediate selective thin cpt 5b, 6a & 7a by 2030). - Thin around young broadleaves to create more open grown trees for the future, diversifying the structure and increasing light levels for ground flora, where growing amongst the pine (25% selective thin cpt 5b, 6a, 7a by 2030).
+- Continue thinning of Scots pine blocks to open up for stability and increased light for ground flora (25% intermediate selective thin cpt 6a & 7a by 2027). - Thin around young oaks to create more open grown trees for the future, diversifying the structure and increasing light levels for ground flora (25% selective thin cpt 6a, not more than 4 hectare, by 2027).